sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Really tough if you are under 21.

 Eric would like to stress the importance of getting a credit card and building credit history in the States.
-It's expecially useful if you plan to move to the US after you graduate.
+It's especially useful if you plan to move to the US after you graduate.

+Shale would like to stress the importance of *linking* your bank accounts to your SSN, once it arrives.
+You likely **will not** build a credit history until this happens.

 There are some
 [things to consider](http://www.mint.com/blog/how-to/10-credit-score-commandments/)